NarenInGit/EDTH-B1s/README.md

 During the development of Threat Link, AI-powered tools were used to assist in structuring the code, improving readability, and enhancing maintainability.
 Specifically:

-- **Chat GPT Codex / Cloud Code:** Suggested code snippets, refactoring ideas, and best practices.
+- **Chat GPT Codex / Claude Code:** Suggested code snippets, refactoring ideas, and best practices.
 - **ChatGPT and other language models:** Helped with writing documentation, organizing project structure, and generating human-readable explanations.

 > ⚠️ Important: All final code and implementation decisions were reviewed and written by the development team.
 AI tools were used solely as assistants to improve workflow efficiency and code clarity, not as a replacement for human development or decision-making.